Space dust measurement

 Space dust measurement refers to the study of small particles of extraterrestrial material, known as micrometeoroids or interplanetary dust particles (IDPs), that are present in the Solar System.
 These particles are typically of micrometer to sub-millimeter size and are composed of a variety of materials including silicates, metals, and carbon compounds.
 The study of space dust is important as it provides insight into the composition and evolution of the Solar System, as well as the potential hazards posed by these particles to spacecraft and other space-borne assets.
-The measurement of space dust requires the use of advanced scientific techniques such as mass spectrometry, optical microscopy, and laser-induced breakdown spectroscopy (LIBS) to accurately characterize the physical and chemical properties of these particles.
+The measurement of space dust requires the use of advanced scientific techniques such as secondary ion mass spectrometry (SIMS), optical and atomic force microscopy (AFM), and laser-induced breakdown spectroscopy (LIBS) to accurately characterize the physical and chemical properties of these particles.

 Overview

 From the ground, space dust is observed as scattered sun light from myriads of interplanetary dust particles and as meteoroids entering the atmosphere.
 By observing a meteor from several positions on the ground, the trajectory and the entry speed can be determined by triangulation.
 Atmospheric entry speeds of up to 72,000 m/s have been observed for Leonid meteors.

 Even sub-millimeter sized meteoroids hitting spacecraft at speeds around 300 m/s (much faster than bullets) can cause significant damage.
 Therefore, the early US Explorer 1, Vanguard 1, and the Soviet Sputnik 3 satellites carried simple 0.001 m2 sized microphone dust detectors in order to detect impacts of micron sized meteoroids.
 The obtained fluxes were orders of magnitude higher than those estimated from zodiacal light measurements.
 However, the latter determination had big uncertainties in the assumed size and heliocentric radial dust density distributions.
 Thermal studies in the lab with microphone detectors suggested that the high count-rates recorded were due to noise generated by temperature variations in Earth orbit.

 An excellent review of the early days of space dust research was given by Fechtig, H., Leinert, Ch., and Berg, O. in the book Interplanetary Dust.